 Now, I’m going to dust off one of the books on my shelves about the codebreakers of Bletchley, to be further inspired by them.

-For more information on Vendavo Deal Price Guidance, watch the webcast and demo on demand.
+For more information on Vendavo Deal Price Optimizer, watch the webcast and demo on demand.